Nasa plane ready to explore Chch skies

 ''There is going to be new information about what's out there for sure,'' Becklin said.

-The first flight will leave on Wednesday, with 20-25 crew members on board.
-One flight alone costs US$1 million.
+The first flight leaves on Wednesday, with 20-25 crew members on board.
+One flight alone costs US$1 million (NZ$1.2m).